amisfa/learn_with_me.github.io/index.md

 ```

-If "locate" can't found your package link you must update database of "locate" whith this command(By default it is updated once in a day):
+If "locate" can't found your package link you must update database of "locate" with this command(By default it is updated once in a day):
 ```markdown
 sudo updatedb
 ```